 the fruit, reserving the liquid, and set aside.

 Preheat the oven to 350 degrees F. Have ready a well-buttered tube or Bundt pan

-together the cocoa powder, flour, salt, baking soda, and spices
+together the cocoa powder, flour, salt, baking soda

 .
 Set aside.

 fitted with the paddle attachment, cream the butter, lime